 Answer is complicated:

 1) Pattern sales alone aren't enough to support this business.
 Maybe one day, but not now.
 And Knit Picks and EatSleepKnit are both generally good companies that I've been happy to work with.
 And I've bought many an awesome thing from an Etsy Seller (or many!)
-So, since I can earn money (at no cost to my followers), by promoting companies that I've been happy to work with, why not?
-And everything I've got an affiliate link up for is something that I've used and been superbly happy with.
+All the companies and products here are things that I've tried and enjoyed, or things that I've researched thoroughly!

 2) My work and my industry means that it makes sense.
 If I work up a sample project in Knit Picks yarn, then I'd be linking to the yarn I used anyway!
 So, why not create an option where I can earn a bit of money as well as pointing people to the awesome companies and people that I've had the pleasure to work with?

 3) I'm not going to be 'advertising'.
 Any links I do post on this blog will be context-sensitive.
 The purpose of this blog is to share information, create community, and promote my work.
 Not to advertise products.
 But, a single link to the yarn that I used, or the store that I bought it from, placed in context?
 People ask those sorts of questions, and now I can gain a small commission or reward for promoting the materials that I used.
-But for those concerned that I'll be using this blog to openly sell other people's stuff?
-Nope.
-That would take away from my own voice and my own sales.
-Doesn't make sense.
+And yes, sometimes I might post sales or other info, if I think it's something folks would be interested in trying, or care to know about.
+But, I promise, this is not an "influencer blog" and the focus will always be on my own knitting and crocheting!

-4) I didn't want to do AdSense.
+4) I didn't want to do AdSense on the blog.
 Ads on a blog are annoying.
 And I use an ad-blocker over about 99% of the internet nowadays, and I know I'm not the only one.
 This way, there's no risk of random, inappropriate content, or ad features that interfere with the functionality of my blog site.
 Actually, according to my research, affiliate links are now generally considered a better monitization method.

 6) Finally, you -never- have to purchase something from my affiliate links.
 If no one ever does, I'm ok with that!
 But if you choose to, then it helps me pay the bills and cover some of the expenses of this business.
 That's it.